forestdb/forestdb.org/models/PLU-2019-projects.md

 }
 ~~~~

 The purpose of the goalState is for the speaker to be able to communicate to the literalListener what the question under discussion is (the topic of conversation).
 The value of this function is that it aids in the pragmatic listener’s ability to interpret non-literal language by running through every possible question under discussion that the speaker could be referring to.
-The addition of the two affect dimensions (valence and arousal) provide the speaker with additional pieces of information that can be conveyed in order to produce ironic utterances.
+The addition of the two affect dimensions (valence and arousal) provides the speaker with additional pieces of information that can be conveyed in order to produce ironic utterances.
 For example, a speaker may wish to convey how they feel about the weather over simply describing the state of the weather.
-The goalState allows the speaker to determine exactly what topic of conversation is.
+The goalState allows the speaker to determine exactly what the topic of conversation is.

 Below is the full model.